 Column (b).
 The federal identification number for a firm can be an employer identification number (EIN) or a social security number (SSN) (if the firm is an individual).
 An EIN is a nine-digit number assigned by the IRS to a business.
-Enter an EIN like this: XX-XXXXXXX.
-Enter an SSN like this: XXX-XX-XXXX.
+Enter an EIN like this: XX-XXXXXXXX.
+Enter an SSN like this: XXX-XXXXXXXX.
 If you received a Form 1099-MISC from the firm, enter the firm's federal identification number that is entered on Form 1099-MISC.
 If you do not know the firm's federal identification number, you can use Form W-9, Request for Taxpayer Identification Number and Certification, to request it from the firm.
 If you are unable to obtain the number, enter "unknown."

 Column (c).
 Enter the reason code for why you are filing this form.
+Enter only one reason code on each line.
 If none of the reason codes apply to you, but you believe you should have been treated as an employee, enter reason code G, and file Form SS-8 on or before the date you file your tax return.
 Do not attach Form SS-8 to your tax return.
 Form SS-8 must be filed separately.